Hennepin County, Minnesota: Demographics

-Race and ethnicity
+Racial and ethnic composition

 Hennepin County's racial and ethnic composition has evolved significantly over time.
 Initially, the region was inhabited by Native American tribes, primarily the Dakota Sioux.
 Beginning in the early 19th century, European settlement brought a demographic shift, with a predominantly white population of Northern European descent.
 The county witnessed further diversification throughout the 20th century with the arrival of African Americans during the Great Migration, as well as Latino, Asian, and other immigrant groups in the latter half of the century.